Mike Patton: Music career

-Faith No More: 1988–1998; 2009–present
+Faith No More: 1988–1998; 2009–2021; 2026–present

 Remembering Mr. Bungle's first demo tape, The Raging Wrath of the Easter Bunny, the members of Faith No More approached Patton to audition as their lead singer in 1988.
 The band tried out more than fifteen singers to fill the role, including Chris Cornell from Soundgarden, but they settled on Patton in view of his versatility.
 Over the next few months, they performed a few live shows together.
 Patton would be officially announced as their new singer in January 1989, replacing Chuck Mosley; this forced Patton to quit his studies at Humboldt State University.
 Mosley subsequently formed the bands Cement and VUA, and had several special "one-off" performances at shows with Faith No More and Patton before his death in 2017.

-Faith No More's The Real Thing was released in 1989.
+Faith No More's third album, and debut with Patton, The Real Thing was released in 1989.
 The album reached the top 20 on the US charts, thanks largely to MTV's heavy rotation of the "Epic" music video, (which features Patton in a Mr. Bungle T-shirt).
-Faith No More released three more studio albums—Angel Dust, King for a Day...
-Fool for a Lifetime, and Album of the Year—before disbanding in 1998.
+Faith No More released three more studio albums—Angel Dust (1992), King for a Day...
+Fool for a Lifetime (1995), and Album of the Year (1997)—before disbanding in 1998.
 In one interview, Patton cited what he perceived as the declining quality of the band's work as a contributing factor to the split.

 On February 24, 2009, after months of speculation, Faith No More announced they would be reforming with a line-up identical to the Album of the Year era, embarking on a reunion tour called The Second Coming Tour.
 To coincide with the band's reunion tour, Rhino released the sixth Faith No More compilation, The Very Best Definitive Ultimate Greatest Hits Collection in the UK on June 8.
-The same line-up eventually released a new album called Sol Invictus in 2015.
+The same line-up eventually released a new album called Sol Invictus in 2015, and following its supporting tour, Faith No More entered another hiatus.
+In 2019, the band announced that they were reuniting for a tour of the UK and the Europe in 2020, which was postponed to 2021–2022 due to the COVID-19 pandemic and eventually cancelled with Patton citing mental health reasons, and Faith No More had since resumed their hiatus.
+The band announced its third reunion in June 2026.